 Hardaway scores 23 to lead Mavs past Timberwolves 139-123

+DALLAS (AP) — The Dallas Mavericks shook off one of their most frustrating losses of the season with one of their most impressive offensive performances.

-DALLAS (AP) — Tim Hardaway Jr. scored 23 points and Luka Doncic had 20 as the Dallas Mavericks beat the Minnesota Timberwolves 139-123 Monday night.
+Tim Hardaway Jr. scored 23 points to lead seven Mavericks in double figures, and Dallas never trailed in a 139-123 win over the Minnesota Timberwolves on Monday night.

+Dallas scored 81 points before halftime, its biggest half of the season, to help erase the sting of a controversial 111-107 loss Saturday in Atlanta that the team is appealing.
+The Mavericks improved to 18-5 following a loss.

-The Mavericks never trailed and were able to rest most of their starters in the fourth quarter after scoring 81 points before halftime, their biggest half of the season.
-Hardaway, Doncic and Kristaps Porzingis did not play in the final period.
+Luka Doncic added 20 points and could have found his way to another triple-double, but the Mavericks were able to rest most of their starters in the fourth quarter.
+He finished with nine rebounds and seven assists.

 The reeling Timberwolves, playing without star big man Karl-Anthony Towns, lost their fifth in a row and 18th in 19 games.

-Barea gave the team an immediate lift upon entering late in the first quarter, making a driving reverse layup followed by a 3 to give Dallas its first double-digit lead at 37-27.
+Barea gave the team an immediate lift upon entering late in the first quarter, making a driving reverse layup followed by a 3-pointer to give Dallas its first double-digit lead at 37-27.
+He hit another 3 to help put the game away in the fourth quarter and finished with 12 points and eight assists.

-The Mavericks extended it to 20 in the second quarter and only Beasley’s 14 points plus 11 from Russell kept Minnesota in the game.

 TIP-INS

 Timberwolves: Of the 11 Minnesota players who took the court in the teams’ last meeting on Dec.
 4, only two – Josh Okogie and Jarrett Culver – dressed for the Wolves on Monday night.
-Towns is injured and the other eight are no longer with the team.
+Towns missed his third game in a row with a broken left wrist and the other eight are no longer with the team.
 “We have in a sense nine new players in the last little bit here,” coach Ryan Saunders said.
 “We’re trying to speed up the process with these guys, learn each other.” … Jake Layman played his first game since Nov.
 18, having missed the last 40 with a left toe sprain.

 Mavericks: G Jalen Brunson sat out and will miss at least the next four games with a right shoulder sprain.
 Coach Rick Carlisle said Brunson will travel on the team’s upcoming four-game road trip while rehabbing. … Carlisle did not discuss the team’s appeal filed after its loss to the Hawks, saying: “We’ll hear something when we hear something.”